 Skip to main content

-The Cloudflare integration enables server-side tracking of AI crawler activity on your website using Cloudflare Workers.
+Track AI bot activity on your website using Cloudflare Workers Status: Available | Complexity: Advanced | Setup time: 15-20 minutes | Cost: Free tier available, $5/month recommended The Cloudflare integration enables server-side tracking of AI crawler activity on your website using Cloudflare Workers.
 This allows you to monitor when AI bots like GPTBot, ClaudeBot, and PerplexityBot access your content.

 Why Use Cloudflare Workers?